Subscribe

 Related articles

 The setting itself felt deeply intentional.
-Saint Barnabas Chapel – all soaring structure and diffused light – became an extension of the collection’s language.
+The church location – all soaring structure and diffused light – became an extension of the collection’s language.
 Models moved through the space in layered transparencies, tactile fabrics and elongated silhouettes that shifted subtly with movement.
 Nothing felt static.
 Or overly resolved.
 Instead, garments appeared to evolve as they walked; lace revealing skin before disappearing beneath tailoring, sheer overlays softening sharper construction, familiar archival shapes returning in gentler, quieter forms.

 By now, lingerie-inspired lace has become something of a Karla Spetic signature, but here it felt newly distilled.
 Catsuits emerged like ghostly echoes from collections past, rendered in muted tones of ivory, nude, grey and black.
 Filmy underpinnings peeked through structured separates, while delicate openwork textures added fragility without ever tipping into overt romanticism.
 As the show notes described, these were “familiar forms revisited and refined through a quieter lens.”
 And that sense of refinement permeated every look.